MoJo2600/pihole-kubernetes/pihole/README.md

   enabled: true

 serviceTCP:
-  loadBalancerIP: 192.168.178.253
+  loadBalancerIP: 192.168.178.252
   annotations:
-    metallb.universe.tf/address-pool: network-services
     metallb.universe.tf/allow-shared-ip: pihole-svc

 serviceUDP:
-  loadBalancerIP: 192.168.178.253
+  loadBalancerIP: 192.168.178.252
   annotations:
-    metallb.universe.tf/address-pool: network-services
     metallb.universe.tf/allow-shared-ip: pihole-svc

 ```

 ## Known Issues

-* There are no default blocklists
+* There seems to be a timeout when loading blocklists on startup.
+I reduces the blocklists
-* There is only a sample with metallb to create a LoadBalancer for TCP and UDP on the same IP address
+* There is only a sample with metallb to create a LoadBalancer for TCP and UDP on the same IP address, no cloud sample for e.g. AWS
+* Currently whitelist.txt and blacklist.txt are read from a configmap so changes in the gui are not possible.
+I will fix this asap

 ## Chart details